richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Ops.md

 ## Diagnose, identify, manage, and troubleshoot processes and services
 - `htop` is an interactive process viewer:
 <img src="/linux_screenshots/htop.png" alt="htop">
+- The priority of an existing and new process can be managed using `nice` and `renice` respectively.
+You may view the priority using `ps -l`.

 ## Manage or schedule jobs for executing commands